Secondary Rules | Secondary Girls

 • Full pitched deliveries: If a full pitched ball, irrespective of pace, passes or would have passed on the full above waist-height of a batsman standing in their normal batting stance these deliveries will be called and signalled no-ball by the square-leg umpire, whether the batsman hits the ball or not.

-• Wides: A ball deemed to have passed more than half way between the leg stump and edge of the pitch will be called a wide.
+• Wides: A ball deemed to have passed more than 200mm outside the leg stump will be called a wide.
 Off-side wides will be called if the batsman cannot reasonably reach the ball while playing a normal cricket shot.
 A wide cannot be called if the batsman makes any contact with the ball.
-Batsmen may run on a wide.

 • Double bounce: If a ball bounces more than once between the batting creases this will be called no-ball.